SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** void

-This action is the opposite for open, it closes the account owner for token symbol.
+This action is the counter of open, it closes the account owner for token symbol.

 Parameter Name | Description
 --- | ---